gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 ### Books related to decison-making with data

+* Alex Edmans (2024) May Contain Lies: How Stories, Statistics, and Studies Exploit Our Biases―And What We Can Do about It. [maycontainlies.com](https://maycontainlies.com/) *One of planned reading for summer 2024*
+* Ethan Mollick (2024) [Co-Intelligence: Living and Working with AI](https://www.penguinrandomhouse.com/books/741805/co-intelligence-by-ethan-mollick/) *Super useful book on how we might integrate work with AI.
+Includes a supernatural animal.*
 * Daniel Kahneman (2011) [Thinking fast and slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555/) *A great book summarizing a live's resarch of the economics Nobel-winner psychologist.*
 * Michael Pollan (2008): [In defense of food)](https://www.bookdepository.com/Defense-Food-Michael-Pollan/9780143114963)  *A great book from an investigative journalist on what we should eat and why, with a very good description of what nutrition research can and cannot uncover using observational data.*
 * Andrew Leigh (2018): [ Randomistas: How Radical Researchers Are Changing Our World](https://www.amazon.co.uk/Randomistas-Radical-Researchers-Changing-World/dp/0300236123/ref=asap_bc?ie=UTF8) *Interesting review on experiments in business, as well as government.
 From an academic/politician.*
 * Michael Luca and Max H. Bazerman (2020) [The Power of Experiments: Decision Making in a Data-Driven World](https://mitpress.mit.edu/books/power-experiments) New dawn of experiments using large datasets with a focus on testing at businesses such as Airbnb or Uber.
-* Carl Bergstrom Jevin West (2021) [Calling-bullshit](https://www.penguinrandomhouse.com/books/563882/calling-bullshit-by-carl-t-bergstrom-and-jevin-d-west/)  A fantastic book based on a very famours [course](https://www.callingbullshit.org/) will help you see through deception by statistics.
+* Carl Bergstrom Jevin West (2021) [Calling-bullshit](https://www.penguinrandomhouse.com/books/563882/calling-bullshit-by-carl-t-bergstrom-and-jevin-d-west/) *A fantastic book based on a very famours [course](https://www.callingbullshit.org/) will help you see through deception by statistics.*
-* Tim Harford (2021) [Data Detective](https://timharford.com/books/datadetective/) Great storytelling on how we use and feel about data and statistics.
-FYI, starts with a quote from the Empire Strikes Back.
+* Tim Harford (2021) [Data Detective](https://timharford.com/books/datadetective/) *Great storytelling on how we use and feel about data and statistics.
+FYI, starts with a quote from the Empire Strikes Back.*

 ### Sports and data
 * Stefan Szymanski [Money and Soccer ](https://www.bookdepository.com/Money-Soccer-Soccernomics-Guide-Stefan-Szymanski/9781568584768?ref=pd_detail_1_sims_b_v2p_1)and Simon Kuper and Stefan Szymanski [Socceronomics](https://www.bookdepository.com/Soccernomics-2018-World-Cup-Edition-Simon-Kuper/9781568587516?ref=pd_detail_1_sims_b_p2p_1) *Two great books on understanding football via data.*